sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 - [Write a collection of queries ( a "config")](doc:quickstart#section-create-a-config) to extract structured data from an auto insurance PDF
 - [Learn how the config works](doc:quickstart#section-how-it-works), including key concepts like lines, anchors, and methods
-- [Sanity test the config](doc:quickstart#section-sanity-test-the-config) by trying your config out with a second PDF
+- [Test the config](doc:quickstart#section-test-the-config) by running your config against a second PDF
 - [Use the API](doc:quickstart#section-integrate-with-your-application) to integrate your Sensible config with your application

 Get an account